A large flock of flamingos in the water

 Feeding Strategies

-• Scavenging: Birds that scavenge for food, such as vultures and gulls, may flock together around a food source, such as a carcass.
+• Scavenging: Birds with scavenging tendencies, like vultures and gulls, may gather around a food source, such as a carcass, ensuring efficient consumption.

 Mating and Socialization